Palaeoloxodon: History of research and taxonomy

-Analysis of mitochondrial genomes, including Palaeoloxodon individuals from Northern China indicates Palaeoloxodon individuals harboured multiple separate mitochondrial genome lineages derived from African forest elephants, some being more closely related to some West African forest elephant groups than to others.
+Analysis of mitochondrial genomes, including Palaeoloxodon individuals from Northern China and Japanese Palaeoloxodon naumanni indicate that African forest elephant mitochondrial genomes completely replaced those originally present in Palaeoloxodon, and that Palaeoloxodon harboured multiple separate mitochondrial genome lineages derived from African forest elephants, some being more closely related to some West African forest elephant groups than to others.
 It is unclear as to whether this is the result of multiple hybridisation events, or whether multiple mitochondrial lineages were introgressed in a single event.
+The hybridisation with forest elephants is likely to have occurred around 1 million years ago in Palaeoloxodon recki.
 It has been found that mitochondrial genome of Chinese Palaeoloxodon specimens clustered with a P. antiquus individual from western Europe, which belonged to a separate clade than other sampled European P. antiquus specimens.
 The relatively low divergence between the mitochondrial genomes of the European P. antiquus individual and the Chinese Palaeoloxodon specimens may indicate that the populations of Palaeoloxodon across Eurasia maintained gene flow with each other, but this is uncertain.